Skip to content

 1. Ensure your API key has the read:changes scope (operator-issued via /v1/admin/keys).

-3. Iterate data.data — each row is a created/updated/deleted event with before_value/after_value JSONB blobs and an RFC 6902 diff array.
+3. Iterate data.data — each row is a created/updated/deleted event with before_value/after_value JSONB blobs, an RFC 6902 diff array, and a derived observation_kind (treat first_observation rows as the archive's first sighting of that field/entity, not a real-world change).

 4. If pagination.has_more is true, pass pagination.next_cursor back as ?cursor=<value> to fetch the next page.
 Do NOT modify the cursor — it's HMAC-signed and tampered cursors return 400 CURSOR_INVALID.